 Top 10 Markets for Cold Storage Development

-These 10 markets added a combined 13.2 million square feet across 33 facilities since 2019.
+These locations have added more than 13 million square feet since 2019.

-Roughly 26.7 million square feet of cold storage space came online across 103 properties nationwide in this time frame.
+Roughly 26.7 million square feet of cold storage space came online across 103 properties nationwide between 2019 and 2024.
 This amount was 0.1 percent of the nation’s existing industrial stock, which highlights how small this niche is in the private sector.
 By contrast, the latest CommercialEdge industrial report revealed 283.1 million square feet of industrial space was delivered this year through September alone.

 The global cold storage market was valued at more than $190 billion this year and is forecasted to grow at a compound annual growth rate (CAGR) of 17 percent through 2030, according to a Research and Markets report.
 Interest from investors and developers in the cold supply chain is intensifying as well, according to David Greek of Greek Real Estate Partners.
 We decided to take a look at what CommercialEdge data reveals about where this growth is happening and compiled a list of the top 10 markets for cold storage development, ranked by amount of space delivered over the past five years.